TFMR Podcast #17 - Chris Martenson

 Before: I am a 40-year-old professional who has worked his way up to Vice President of a large, international Fortune 300 company and is living in a waterfront, 5 bathroom house in Mystic, CT, which is mostly paid off.
 My three young children are either in or about to enter public school, and my portfolio of investments is being managed by a broker at a large institution.
 I do not really know any of my neighbors, and many of my local connections are superficial at best.

-After: I am a 45-year-old who has willingly terminated his former high-paying, high-status position because it seemed like an unnecessary diversion from the real tasks at hand.
-My children are now homeschooled, and the big house in Mystic was sold in July of 2003 in preference for a 1.5 bathroom rental in rural western Massachusetts.
+After: I am a 50-year-old who has willingly terminated his former high-paying, high-status position because it seemed like an unnecessary diversion from the real tasks at hand.
+My children are now homeschooled, and the big house in Mystic was sold in July of 2003 in preference for a modest homestead in rural western Massachusetts.
 In 2002, I discovered that my broker was unable to navigate a bear market, and I’ve been managing our investments ever since.
-Since that time, my portfolio has gained 166%, which works out to a compounded yearly gain of 27.8% for five years running (whereas my broker, by keeping me in the usual assortment of stocks, would have scored me a 38% return, or 8.39%/yr).
 I grow a garden every year; preserve food, know how to brew beer & wine, and raise chickens.
 I’ve carefully examined each support system (food, energy, security, etc), and for each of them I've figured out either a means of being more self-sufficient or a way to do without.
 But, most importantly, I now know that the most important descriptor of wealth is not my dollar holdings, but the depth and richness of my community.

 As you can tell by reviewing his bio, not only does Chris "talk the talk", he also "walks the walk".
 This makes his one of the preeminent voices of sanity and preparation in the financial blogosphere.
 His site can be found by clicking the link below: